weakish/vscode-complete-statement/README.md

 Mimic IntelliJ's complete statement.
 In other words:

-- Complete normal statement with `;` and move to line end.
+- Complete normal statement with `;`, insert a newline and move down.
 - Try to complete complex structures with braces.

 Works with languages with a C style syntax.